leggsimon/next/docs/overview/process.md

 We practice [continuous
 deployment](http://martinfowler.com/bliki/ContinuousDelivery.html) to remove the risks around software delivery.

+## Team structure

+Individual teams typically consist of:

+- A product owner
+- Some developers
+- One or two designers
+- UX, where available

+We do not have ‘project managers’ or ‘scrum masters’ and instead teams are accountable for delivering everything that they have committed to in their roadmaps (which they themselves write) on time.

 ## Quarterly

 At the outset of every quarter (i.e. 12 weeks) teams get together to discuss